fulopjoz/aDNA_amtDB_AADR/README.md

 ## Description

-The "aDNA Comparative Analysis" project is designed for the comparative analysis of ancient DNA (aDNA) sequences.
-It integrates various datasets, performs haplogroup classification, and utilizes the MitoPathoTool for mitochondrial DNA analysis.
-The project structure includes directories for data, source code, notebooks, output results, and more, providing a comprehensive toolkit.
+The "aDNA Comparative Analysis" project is aimed at comparing the ancient DNA (aDNA) sequences between the AmtDB and the AADR.
+The primary objective is to identify sequences present in the AADR Reich fasta file but missing in the AmtDB, and subsequently retrieve these sequences.
+In the initial stage, we managed to retrieve 404 sequences, among which 8 sequences had duplicates.
+The duplicates differed only in the ending of the sequences, where additional 'N's were appended.

+The second stage of the project involves creating a parsing function to take metadata from AADR, MitoPatho, and parse the metadata into a format suitable for AmtDB.
+From 920 missing sequences I was able to retrieve metadata for 561 sequences and 325 sequence IDs had match with mitopatho data.

+Subsequent stages of the project will focus on the usage of a pipeline that includes a manual for mapping fastq files to a reference genome, utilizing tools such as BWA and Samtools.

+Additionally, the project will explore the use of EIGENSOFT for further analyses.

+This comprehensive toolkit includes directories for data, source code, notebooks, and output results, designed to facilitate the comparative analysis of aDNA sequences across different datasets.

 ## Installation